Over 300 Works Of Art

 The Lytham St Annes Art Collection is among the finest Town Hall Collections in the country.

-It contains over 300 works of art, consisting of oil paintings, watercolours, engravings, prints, sculptures, ivories and etchings.
-It is unusual because all the artworks have been donated.
+The Lytham St Annes Art Collection consists of oil paintings, watercolours, engravings, prints, sculptures, ivories and etchings and is unusual because all the artworks have been donated.

 In The Beginning...